-2022 WATER QUALITY REPORT

-THE EPA WANTS YOU TO KNOW
+2023 WATER QUALITY REPORT THE EPA WANTS YOU TO KNOW

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and it can pick up substances resulting from the presence of animals or from human activity.
+In order to insure that tap water is safe to drink, the U.S. Environmental Protection Agency (EPA) prescribes regulations that limit

 In order to insure that tap water is safe to drink, the U.S. Environmental Protection Agency (EPA) prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
-Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water that must provide the same protection for public health.
+The Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water that must provide the same protection for public health.

 All drinking water, including bottled water, is reasonably expected to contain at least small amounts of some contaminants.
 THE MERE PRESENCE OF A CONTAMINANT DOES NOT, NECESSARILY, INDICATE THAT THE WATER POSES A HEALTH RISK.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline.
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA and Center for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available from the EPA Safe Drinking Water Hotline.
+EPA and Center for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the EPA Safe Drinking Water Hotline.

-EPA Safe Drinking Water Hotline Call: (800) 426-4791 or visit www.epa.gov/safewater
+EPA Safe Drinking Water Hotline Call:

+or visit www.epa.gov/safewater